• Edinburgh • Highlands • Loch Ness • Caithness •

 We'll visit the historic town of Dunkeld, stroll through its charming streets and work up an appetite for lunch in Novabotanics a cafe that doubles as an art center and florist.
 In the early afternoon we will tour the Dalwhinnie Distillery, sampling and exploring the mystique of fine spirits.

-- Dinner at Lock Inn
+- Dinner at The Mustard Seed

-- Overnight in Caledonian Hotel, Fort Augustus
+- Overnight in Premier Hotel, Inverness

 Day 5 - Saturday -

-Loch Ness Region Culloden
+Loch Ness Region Caithness

 We will visit Culloden Moor.
 The Battle of Culloden became widely known around the world through the TV series 'Outlander' which highlighted the final confrontation of the Jacobite rising of 1745-1746.

-Today we'll drive north along Loch Ness and visit the workshop of Ardival Harp's master harp-maker Graham Muir.
+After lunch you'll visit the workshop of Ardival Harp's master harp-maker Graham Muir.
 You'll see the process of making medieval harps and modern clarsachs.
 Graham's wife, Cheyenne Brown will demonstrate the harps and treat us to a private concert.
 She is a treasure and inspiration in the Scottish harp scene.

 We’ll end the day in the far northern county of Caithness where the Nordic influence is felt more than the Celts.
 Vikings settled this region over a millennium ago.